manvi25bce10741/vityarthiproject/statement.md

 Target Audience:
 The Healthy Food Recommendation System is designed for:
-Students who want to understand their BMI and food habits.
+Students who want to understand their BMI and food habits and live a healthier life.
-Young adults who want simple diet suggestions based on activity levels.
+Young adults who want simple diet suggestions based on activity levels with quick solutions.
 Beginners learning Python, as the program demonstrates functions and conditional logic.
 Users who track steps, such as students using smartwatches or mobile pedometers.
 Individuals who want quick food guidance without advanced nutrition knowledge.